-Under the Company's amended and restated certificate of incorporation, the Company is authorized to issue 100,000,000 shares of common stock with a par value of \$0.01 per share.
+On April 19, 2021, following approval by the Company's stockholders, the Company filed an amendment to its amended and restated certificate of incorporation with the Secretary of State of the State of Delaware that increased the number of the Company's authorized shares of common stock, par value \$0.01 per share, from 100,000,000 to 300,000,000.
 Each share of the Company's common stock is entitled to one vote, and the holders of the Company's common stock are entitled to receive dividends when and as declared or paid by its board of directors.
-The Company has reserved authorized shares of common stock for future issuance at September 30, 2020 as follows:
+The Company had reserved authorized shares of common stock for future issuance at March 31, 2021 as follows:

-September 30, 2020 (1)
+March 31, 2021

-Common stock warrants 19,556,109
+Common stock warrants 27,944,544

-Common stock options outstanding 4,743,537
+Common stock options outstanding 4,679,697

-Shares available for grant under the Omnibus Plan 1,997,623

-Unvested restricted stock units 204,233
+Unvested restricted stock units 47,435

-Total 26,501,502
+Total 32,671,676